 Municipal reserve funds are either mandatory (required) or discretionary (optional):

-- Obligatory (externally restricted) Reserve Funds are required by provincial legislation or contractual agreements and must be collected, set aside and used for their stated purpose.
+- Obligatory (externally restricted) Reserve Funds are required by provincial or federal legislation, municipal bylaws or contractual agreements and must be collected, set aside and used for their stated purpose.
 Examples include:

 - Development Charge Reserve Funds as per the Development Charges Act